Wergmort/mcp-router-use/README.md

 - `async get_router_servers() -> List[Dict[str, Any]]`:
   Gets a list of all servers registered with the MCP Router.

-### MCPRouterClient

-A specialized client that extends MCPClient with default auto-registration.

 ### MCPSession

 Represents a session with an MCP server.